5.6 Supporting youth organisations

 - meet the general funding criteria mentioned above,

 - carry out activities aimed at children and young people mainly at weekends and in the school holidays,

-- have a concept approved by the government,
+- have a application for support approved by the government,

 - annually participate in the effectiveness dialogue

 Youth organisations that are eligible for funding are classified into six categories, depending on

 - the number of their annual members (ranging from 50 to 1000 children and young people),